-As an inclusive school, we welcome students with Special Educational Needs and with Additional Educational Needs.
-We strive to facilitate a smooth transfer from Primary to Post-Primary education and to provide supports for Resource teaching and learning support are offered to students who are allocated resource hours in accordance with the General Allocation Model.
+As an inclusive school, we welcome students with Special Educational Needs and Additional Educational Needs.
+We strive to facilitate a smooth transfer from Primary to Post-Primary education.
+Resource teaching and learning support are offered to students who are allocated resource hours in accordance with the General Allocation Model.
 Within our resources, we strive to meet the learning needs of students with a specific learning difficulty